GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/tut_debugging/index.md

 #### Check the service worker status {: #sw-status }

-Identify when the service worker wakes up to perform tasks
+You can identify when the service worker wakes up to perform tasks by following these steps:

 1. Open your manifest file in the browser.
 For example:
     ```text